Overv/OOGL/README.md

 # OOGL

 OOGL (Object-oriented OpenGL) is a C++ library that wraps the functionality of the OpenGL API in a more object-oriented package.
-It additionally includes various classes and functions for 3D math, loading models and textures and creating a window and core OpenGL context.
+It additionally includes various classes and functions for 3D math, loading models and textures and creating a window and OpenGL context.

 ## Quick start